-The purpose of the Rural Conservancy - Skagit Floodway designation is as that of the Rural Conservancy designation, as appropriate to those shoreline areas that are located within the floodway of the Skagit River from the State Route 9 bridge upstream to the confluence of the Skagit and Sauk Rivers.
+The purpose of the Rural Conservancy - Skagit Floodway designation is as that of the Rural Conservancy designation, as appropriate to those shoreline areas that are located within the floodway of the Skagit River upstream from the State Route 9 bridge.
 The Skagit Floodway is meant to be maintained relatively free of non-natural impediments.
 Appropriate uses in this designation include low-impact outdoor recreation uses, forest production, agricultural uses, aquaculture, and natural resource-based low-intensity uses, consistent with flood hazard regulations.